-Amongst relationship issues, the one that David is most often asked to help with is jealousy.
-Jealousy in a relationship is one of the most destabilising of emotions.
+Amongst relationship issues, the one that I am most often asked to help with is jealousy.
+Jealousy in a relationship is one of the most destabilising of emotions and can be viewed as a form of anxiety.
 It usually indicates insecurity about a relationship involving suspicion and often involves a misguided attempt to reach certainty about whether the person you are in a relationship with is betraying your trust - it may not be possible to reach absolute certainty about this in a relationship, in which case the desire to know may simply lead to greater anxiety and frustration.

-The cognitive behavioural techniques that David uses in his coaching sessions encourage you to take control of your jealousy rather than letting it take control of you.
+The cognitive behavioural techniques that I use in coaching sessions encourage you to take control of your jealousy rather than letting it take control of you.
 Coupled with coaching techniques to help build self esteem and confidence where relevant, this kind of practical coaching provides a useful practical way of learning how to prevent jealousy ruining your relationship or causing you anxiety.